-The Municipal Firefighters' Pension Trust Fund (Fund) of the City of Okeechobee, Florida (the City), is a single-employer, defined-benefit contributory pension trust established by a city ordinance and the provisions of Florida Statutes, Chapter 175, for the benefit of the City's firefighters.
-The fund is under the supervision of a five-member local independent Board of Trustees, who are selected for office under the provisions of Chapter 175; two firefighters, two City residents and a fifth member elected by the other four members constitute the pension board.
+The Municipal Police Officers' Pension Trust Fund (Fund) of the City of Okeechobee, Florida (the City), is a single employer, defined benefit contributory pension trust established by a city ordinance and the provisions of Florida Statutes, Chapter 185, for the benefit of the City's sworn police officers.
+The fund is under the supervision of a five-member local independent Board of Trustees, who are selected for office under the provisions of Chapter 185; two police officers, two City residents and a fifth member elected by the other four members constitute the pension board.
 The City and the Plan participants are obligated to fund all Plan costs based upon actuarial valuations.
-The board of Trustees may make amendments to the Plan after approval of the plan sponsor and within the guidelines of applicable Florida Statutes.
-During the prior year the City entered into an interlocal agreement with Okeechobee County to assume the services previously provided by the City Fire Department.
-See Note G for the details.
+The Board of Trustees may make amendments to the Plan after approval of the plan sponsor and within the guidelines of applicable Florida Statutes.